 The Fall of a Titan

 Matters of the country, as a whole, were going fine till the war of 1965.
 Though Pakistan emerged victorious on the battlefield although it triggered an economic deterioration.
 Moreover, Ayyub Khan was seriously criticized for signing the Tashkent Declaration.
 Towards the end of 1968, public hatred was at its peak towards the Ayyub regime.
-Anti-Ayyub protests and demonstrations swept throughout the country which further deteriorated the situation leading to the breakdown of Law and Order situation in the country.
-All this resulted in the resignation of Ayyub Khan on March 25, 1969.
+Anti-Ayub protests and demonstrations swept throughout the country which further deteriorated the situation leading to the breakdown of Law and Order situation in the country.
+All this resulted in the resignation of Ayub Khan on March 25, 1969.

 Author: Waqar Younis Peerzada